Critical period hypothesis: Problems within UG theory for L2 acquisition

 There are, however, problems with the extrapolation of the UG theory to SLA: L2 learners go through several phases of types of utterance that are not similar to their L1 or the L2 they hear.
 Other factors include the cognitive maturity of most L2 learners, that they have different motivation for learning the language, and already speak one language fluently.
 Other studies also highlight these problems: Stanislas Dehaene has investigated how cerebral circuits used to handling one language adapt for the efficient storage of two or more.
 He reports observations of cerebral activation when reading and translating two languages.
 They found the most activated brain areas during the tasks were not those generally associated with language, but rather those related to mapping orthography to phonology.
 They conclude that the left temporal lobe is the physical base of L1, but the L2 is 'stored' elsewhere, thus explaining cases of bilingual aphasia where one language remains intact.
 They maintain that only languages learned simultaneously from birth are represented, and cause activity, in the left hemisphere: any L2 learned later is stored separately (possibly in the right hemisphere), and rarely activates the left temporal lobe.

 This suggests that L2 may be qualitatively different from L1 due to its dissociation from the 'normal' language brain regions, thus the extrapolation of L1 studies and theories to SLA is placed in question.
 A further disadvantage of UG is that supporting empirical data are taken from a limited sample of syntactic phenomena: a general theory of language acquisition should cover a larger range of phenomena.
 Despite these problems, several other theorists have based their own models of language learning on it.
 These ideas are supported by empirical evidence, which consequently supports Chomsky's ideas.
 Due to this support and its descriptive and explanatory strength, many theorists regard UG as the best explanation of language, and particularly grammar, acquisition.

 UG and the critical period hypothesis

 A key question about the relationship of UG and SLA is: is the language acquisition device posited by Chomsky and his followers still accessible to learners of a second language?
-The critical period hypothesis suggests that it becomes inaccessible at a certain age, and learners increasingly depended on explicit teaching.
+The critical period hypothesis suggests that it becomes inaccessible at a certain age, and learners increasingly depend on explicit teaching.
 In other words, although all of language may be governed by UG, older learners might have great difficulty in gaining access to the target language's underlying rules from positive input alone.